adkuca/fullstackopen/part00-fundamentals-of-web-apps/exercise0_4.md

     Note left of Browser: Executes main.js which sends a GET request Browser->>Server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/data.json
     Server-->>Browser: application/json: data.json
-    Note left of Browser: On received successful response the fired event handler console logs the response data and renders it as notes to display
+    Note left of Browser: On received successful response the fired event handler console logs the response data and renders it as 'notes' to the display
     Note left of Browser: Automatic favicon request Browser->>Server: HTTP GET https://studies.cs.helsinki.fi/favicon.ico
-    Note right of Server: Since favicon isn't being served it gets caught by a catch all route that serves HTML same as root route of https://studies.cs.helsinki.fi
+    Note right of Server: Since favicon isn't being served, it gets caught by a catch all route that serves the same HTML as the root route https://studies.cs.helsinki.fi
     Server-->>Browser: text/html: favicon.ico
 ```